 Anyone considering a Teacup French Bulldog should do their research and be well aware of the health issues and potential cost of lifetime care.

-There are breeders who claim that they raise mini French Bulldog puppies ethically.
+Some breeders claim that they raise mini French Bulldog puppies ethically.
 Please read below how breeders get the mini version of a Frenchie puppy and make the determination for yourself.